UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-03-16-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the ninth week of school!
 I hope everyone is almost done with their midterms and achieved what you aimed for.
-School is important but don't forget to rest and take a break!
+School is important but don't forget to rest and take some break!
 <br/>

 ### Highlights: